BBC: Controversies

-Throughout its existence the BBC has faced numerous accusations regarding many topics: the Iraq war, politics, ethics and religion, as well as funding and staffing.
-It also has been involved in numerous controversies because of its coverage of specific news stories and programming.
-In October 2014 the BBC Trust issued the "BBC complaints framework", outlining complaints and appeals procedures.
-However, the regulatory oversight of the BBC may be transferred to Ofcom.
-The British "House of Commons Select Committee on Culture Media and Sport" recommended in its report "The Future of the BBC", that OFCOM should become the final arbiter of complaints made about the BBC.
+Throughout its existence the BBC has faced numerous accusations regarding many topics such as the Iraq war, the Gaza war, colonialism, politics, ethics and religion, as well as funding and staffing.
+It also has been involved in numerous controversies because of its coverage of specific news stories, events and programming.
+The BBC has been accused repeatedly of anti-Israel, anti-semitism, and anti-Palestinian bias.

 Claims of liberal and left-wing bias

 The BBC has long faced accusations of liberal and left-wing bias.
 Accusations of a bias against the Premiership of Margaret Thatcher and the Conservative Party were often made against the BBC by members of that government, with Margaret Thatcher herself considering the broadcaster's news coverage to be biased and irresponsible.
 In 2011, Peter Sissons, a main news presenter at the BBC from 1989 to 2009, said that "at the core of the BBC, in its very DNA, is a way of thinking that is firmly of the Left".

 Another BBC presenter, Andrew Marr, commented that "the BBC is not impartial or neutral.
 It has a liberal bias, not so much a party-political bias.
 It is better expressed as a cultural liberal bias."
 Former BBC director Roger Mosey classified it as "liberal defensive".
-In 2022, the BBC chairman, Richard Sharp, claimed that the BBC "does have a liberal bias" and that the institution is "fighting against it".
-In November 2025, allegations by The Daily Telegraph that the BBC had deliberately spliced a Donald Trump speech preceding the January 6th United States Capitol attack in a documentary led to several BBC executives resigning, including the head of the BBC.
+In 2022, the BBC chairman, Richard Sharp, said that the BBC "does have a liberal bias" and that the institution is "fighting against it".
+In November 2025, allegations by The Daily Telegraph that the BBC had deceptively spliced a Donald Trump speech preceding the January 6 United States Capitol attack in a documentary led to several BBC executives resigning, including the head of the BBC.

 Claims of right-wing bias

 Writing for The Guardian in 2018, the left-wing columnist Owen Jones stated "the truth is the BBC is stacked full of rightwingers," and cited as an example of bias its employment of "ultra-Thatcherite" Andrew Neil as a politics presenter.
 In August 2022, former BBC presenter Emily Maitlis stated that BBC board member Robbie Gibb, who had worked as an editorial advisor to the right-wing channel GB News, and former Prime Minister Boris Johnson, who had appointed him to the board, was an "active agent of the Conservative party" who played a significant role in determining the nature of the corporation's news output.
 In November 2025, LibDem leader Ed Davey called for Gibb's removal from the BBC board because of Gibb's alleged role in the 2025 BBC editorial bias controversy.

-A 2018 opinion poll by BMG Research found that 40% of the British public think that the BBC is politically partisan, with a nearly even split between those that believe it leans to the left or right.
+A 2018 opinion poll by BMG Research found that 40% of the British public thought that the BBC was politically partisan, with a nearly even split between those who believed it leaned to the left or right.